 - Admins can take action on these posts that need review in 2 ways:

 - For more details about managing feed posts that need review, refer to this article.

 You can edit a feed's settings at any time from the Feeds page.
 Click on the pencil and paper icon next to the feed to edit the settings.
-Change the feed Nickname, add the feed to more channels or remove the feed from certain channels, and edit the Publishing Rules.
+Change the feed Nickname, add the feed to more topics or remove the feed from certain topics, and edit the Publishing Rules.
 Make sure to click the blue "Save" button to save your updated preferences.

 Changes will only apply to new content.
 Changes will not be applied to content that has already been pulled into the program.